Hemantr05/Final-year-project/DB/Instructions.md

 -	For Python dictionary to SQL, check examples uploaded.

+-	For Visualization, it is convenient to use dataframes, hence convert the SQL data to dataframes (JS)

+	npm install dataframe-js	//install library
+	(Check uploaded example for usage)

--	For SQL to JS, download the dependencies first :
+-	For SQL to JS to CSV (Optional), download the dependencies first :

 	1. fast-csv